tcdixon4/hybrid_paper/README.md

-# Code for paper "Hybrid local and distributed coding in PMd/M1 provides separation and interaction of bilateral arm signals"
+# "Hybrid local and distributed coding in PMd/M1 provides separation and interaction of bilateral arm signals"

 ## This repository contains code for analysis and visualization, organized by figures, for the paper "Hybrid local and distributed coding in PMd/M1 provides separation and interaction of bilateral arm signals".
 Some simple plotting code is omitted.
 Some code requires iterating over sessions, which has not been included as a batch script.